CMessinides/collegian-magazine/content/article/the-state-of-education.md

 While East Knox's fiscal emergency embodies "the last and most severe stage of a school district's financial solvency problems," according to Ohio Auditor Dave Yost....

 Ohio has attempted to find a solution to the crisis by appointing a five-member fiscal district commission.
-According to Busenberg, the commission has found that "it's not a spending problem &ndash; it's a funding problem."
+According to Busenberg, the commission has found that "it's not a spending problem &mdash; it's a funding problem."

 > Governor Kasich may have balanced the budget, but he did so on the backs of teachers, firefighters, and policemen.